jorgeanais/mergeskydata/README.md

 ![image](vvvx_tiles.png)

-Note: it tooks around 1 hour to merge all the tiles into a single table.
-Also very RAM consuming, so it is recommended to run it in a server with at least 64 GB of RAM for the example provided here (output file 7.8 GB).
+Note: it took around 1 hour to merge all the tiles into a single table.
+It is also very RAM-consuming, so it is recommended to run it on a server with at least 64 GB of RAM for the example provided here (output file 7.8 GB).